stripe-samples/connect-destination-charge/README.md

 **1. Clone and configure the sample**

-The Stripe CLI is the fastest way to clone and configure a sample to run locally.

 **Using the Stripe CLI**

 If you haven't already installed the CLI, follow the [installation steps](https://github.com/stripe/stripe-cli#installation) in the project README.
 The CLI is useful for cloning samples and locally testing webhooks and Stripe integrations.